AION: Aerial Indoor Object-Goal Navigation Using Dual-Policy Reinforcement Learning: Proposed Methods

 Vision-based pose estimation is prone to drift, and a mapless exploration strategy can mitigate this issue by eliminating the need for explicit mapping.
 Inspired by \cite{sun2025frontiernet} that guides indoor exploration by visual cues, regions with larger depth values often indicate open and navigable space with increased probability of finding the target.
 To this end, the point cloud $\mathcal{P}_{\text{body}}$ from Eq.~\eqref{eq:body} is used to extract a Region of Interest (ROI) for visual tracking.
 As shown in Fig.~\ref{fig:depth}(c), the ground in $\mathcal{P}_{\text{body}}$ is first filtered, and the remaining points are projected onto the image plane using the camera intrinsics $K$ to obtain $\mathcal{I}^{b}_{\text{depth}}$.
 Then, the farthest valid regions are identified by thresholding the upper percentile of the depth values.
 Among these regions, the connected component with the largest area is selected as the ROI, from which the bounding box is extracted.
 Finally, the ROI feature $f_{\text{ROI}}$ is presented as

-where $d_x,d_y \in [0,1]$ represent the normalized offset of the box centroid from the origin of the current altitude plane, as illustrated in Fig.~\ref{fig:depth}(c). $\bar{z}_{\text{ROI}}$ denotes the mean depth of the ROI in $\mathcal{I}^{b}_{\text{depth}}$.
-In summary, the ROI feature $f_{\text{ROI}}$ captures directional information from the agent to the ROI target, which is essential for the exploration policy.
+where $d_x,d_y \in [0,1]$ represent the normalized offset of the box centroid from the origin of the current altitude plane, as illustrated in Fig.~\ref{fig:depth}(c). $\bar{z}_{\text{ROI}}$ denotes the mean depth of the ROI in $\mathcal{I}^{b}_{\text{depth}}$. $H$ denotes the current altitude.
+In summary, $f_{\text{ROI}}$ captures directional information from the agent to the ROI target, which is essential for the exploration policy.